andreimoment/tangomanual/org/challenge/practicaethno.md

 ---
-title: "Culture: Learning Missions"
+title: "Practica Ethno"

 # make sure to use the exact same identations
 # for the list below.
 Each level is indented by 2 additional spaces.

 toc:                    # Think of the TOC as nested lists:
-  - level: "Level 1"    # "level"s and the "missions" list are under "toc"
+  - level: "Music"    # "level"s and the "missions" list are under "toc"
     missions:           # Mission numbers are under "missions".
       - 1               # Note the indentation! ("I belong to the parent above")
       - 2               # And the dashes! ("I am an item in a list")